Rysul119/Linear_Regression_Iris_Dataset/README.md

 This repository contains an implementation of a linear regression algorithm using gradient descent to update the weights and biases while calculating the loss/cost using mean squared loss, $MSE (X,\theta)= \frac{1}{2N}\sum_{i = 1}^{N}\left (\hat{y_{i}} - y_{i} \right)^{2}$.

 All the costs and weights after each iteration are logged inside a dataframe `outputdf` which can be used to visualize the variation of cost and weights against training iterations.
-An early stopping criterion ($\epsilon$) has been incorporated which stops the training process at the iteration `I` when $cost_{i} - cost_{i-1} < \epsilon$ becomes true.
+An early stopping criterion ($\epsilon$) has been incorporated which stops the training process at the iteration `i` when $cost_{i} - cost_{i-1} < \epsilon$ becomes true.

 Function `gradient_descent` is tested by training for the given attribute `sepal length` with label `petal width` for two classes of flowers `Iris Versicolor` and `Iris Virginica` collected from [Iris Dataset](http://archive.ics.uci.edu/ml/datasets/Iris/).